 Using the UNIFAC program¶

 The UNIFAC program is an implementation of the UNIFAC method, a fast and accurate liquid-phase activity coefficient model.
-One of the main advantages of the UNIFAC method is that, unlike COSMO-RS/-SAC methods, it does not require any ADF calculations and can estimate thermodynamic properties based only on SMILES strings representations of every molecule in the system.
+One of the main advantages of the UNIFAC method is that it does not require any ADF calculations and can estimate thermodynamic properties based only on SMILES strings representations of every molecule in the system (this can also be done with COSMO-RS using FastSigma) .
 This means that the UNIFAC method can be applied to liquid systems for which no 3D/surface charge information is known.
 Additionally, UNIFAC is very efficient, able to generate thermodynamic property estimates in milliseconds.
 In the following sections, we review basic GUI functionality for the UNIFAC program.

 Molecules can be used with the UNIFAC program in two ways:

-(1) Simply chosing them from the ADFCRS compound database.
+(1) Simply choosing them from the ADFCRS compound database.

 (2) Inputting a SMILES string in Compounds → Add Compound using QSPR (Fast Sigma). → Add.
 This will generate a .compkf file, which will appear in the compound database and can be used with UNIFAC calculations.